Elsie Herbold Froeschner: Froeschneriella elsiae

 Jose C.M.
 Carvalho, a research fellow at the National Museum of Natural History working in Rio de Janeiro, published a paper that detailed his identification of several new members of the Miridae family in 1986.
 The paper included descriptions and illustrations of a new genus, Froeschneriella, and two new species: Froeschneriella elsiae and Proba froeschneri, all named for Elsie and Richard Froeschner.
-Carvalho had worked with Richard at Iowa State University and the pair's families quickly became friends, with Elsie providing the illustrations for many of José's papers.
-Carvalho dedicated the species to Elsie "in recognition of her illustrative work on numerous insects, including many hemipteran species."
+Carvalho had worked with Richard at Iowa State University and the pair's families quickly became friends, with Froeschner providing the illustrations for many of José's papers.
+Carvalho dedicated the species to Froeschner "in recognition of her illustrative work on numerous insects, including many hemipteran species."